A Constrained NILC method for CMB B mode observations: Foreground removal implementation and r constraint

 To better recover the $B$-mode CMB signal, the constrained weights $\mathbf{w}_{jk}$ in Equation \eqref{eq:CILC_weights} are calculated on $B$ maps defined as

-The $EB$ leakage\cite{2001PhRvD..65b3505L} due to limited sky coverage is also corrected when obtain $B$ maps from observational $QU$ maps.
+The $EB$ leakage\cite{2001PhRvD..65b3505L} due to limited sky coverage is also corrected by a so-called template subtraction method\cite{PhysRevD.100.023538} when obtain $B$ maps from observational $QU$ maps.
+We have provided a detailed description of the steps for the EB leakage correction in the appendix.
+The correction method has been proven to be the optimal blind correction on the pixel domain in the literature\cite{2019JCAP...04..046L}.
+We have outlined the specific correction steps and results in Appendix~\ref{sec:appendix}.
 We show that the ILC methods performs slightly better on such leakage-free $B$-family maps\cite{2022JCAP...07..044Z}.
 In addition, because of the localization of NILC, the mixing matrix $\mathbf{A}$ can vary with spatial position as $\mathbf{A}_{jk}$.
 In order to match the \texttt{NSIDE} of $\beta_{\rm d}(p)$ maps with $\texttt{NSIDE}(j)$ for every needlet band $j$, we use \texttt{map2alm} and \texttt{alm2map} routines in \texttt{healpy}\footnote{\url{https://github.com/healpy/healpy}}\cite{2005ApJ...622..759G, Zonca2019} package to up-grade the resolution.

 In order to more intuitively describe how the constrained NILC process is executed from beginning to end, Figure \ref{fig:flowchart} shows the flow chart of the entire data processing process.